Itzel0115/WattBot-2025/README.md

 ---

-## LLM / Gemini (optional)
+## LLM / Gemini

-The original Colab notebook used multiple hard‑coded Gemini keys and rotated them.
+The notebook used multiple hard‑coded Gemini keys and rotated them.
 In this refactor:

 - We read a **single key** from the `GOOGLE_API_KEY` env var.
 - All LLM‑related logic is placed under `wattbot_rag/llm/` (currently as a minimal, extendable scaffold).